jamesjingqili/FeedbackStackelbergGames.jl/README.md

-# Primal-Dual Interior-Point (PI) Method for Constrained Nonlinear Dynamic Games
+# An Efficient Julia Solver for Feedback Stackelberg Games

-This project is still in stealth mode.
 The codes will be pushed soon.